waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 11.1:** Explored south from (8, 29).
   - **Result:** The path is a dead end at (8, 36).
   - **Conclusion: H11 Falsified.**
-- **H12 (Current Hypothesis):** After being scared from the western maze, the Farfetch'd has returned to its original puzzle location in the east.
-The next step is to travel back to (22, 29) to verify.
+- **H12 (Falsified):** After being scared from the western maze, the Farfetch'd would return to its original puzzle location in the east.
+  - **Test 12.1:** Traveled back to (22, 29).
+  - **Result:** Farfetch'd was not present. **Conclusion: H12 Falsified.**
+- **H13 (Current Hypothesis, based on Agent):** The Farfetch'd has fled north from its last position in the western maze.
+I will travel there, locate it, and then execute the herding strategy suggested by the agent by using the twig at (22, 30).

 ## VI.
 Reflection-Generated Ideas